 The NAIS Manila Secondary School are delighted to announce that a brand new Sixth Form (Key Stage 5) which opened August 2020.
 While a number of different study pathways will be available for students to follow, A-Levels qualifications will be at the forefront of the qualifications being offered.

 A-Levels are a globally accepted qualification.
 They are recognised by institutions worldwide, including US, Asian, European and Australian universities,

-At NAIS Manila, a detailed A Levels Study Programme is being planned for that will focus on a personalised approach to A Levels so it plays to each individual’s strengths, which we believe is of vital importance when it comes to maximising our students’ chances of success.
+At NAIS Manila, the A-Levels Study Programme focus on a personalised approach so it plays to each individual’s strengths, which we believe is of vital importance when it comes to maximising our students’ chances of success.

 Students typically take four subjects in Year 12 (Grade 11) leading to AS Level examinations at the mid-point of the two-year course.
 Students normally continue into Year 13 (Grade 12) with fewer subjects (usually three) to enable specialisation.

 What are the Benefits of International A-Levels?

 - Universities around the world, including all UK universities and more than 450 US universities, accept A Levels for entry.
 A-Levels are seen as the equivalent to the Advanced Placement courses by American universities.
 Many universities including Oxford, Cambridge, Harvard, Yale, MIT and Stanford often see the best A Levels applicants as prime targets.

 - A Levels provide a breadth of study in Year 12 before specialisation in Year 13.
 This provides a deep understanding of chosen subjects, enabling students to prepare for specific university courses and career pathways.